payu-india/CMS-Chatbot/docs/Android MOBILE SDKs/native-otp-assist-sdk/integration-steps-android-native-otp-assist/android-nativeotpassist-integration-steps.md

 next:
   description: ''
 ---
-Before you start with the integration, enable the payment methods that you want to offer to your customers from Dashboard > Settings > Payment methods.
+Before you start with the integration, enable the payment methods that you want to offer to your customers from Dashboard &gt; Settings &gt; Payment methods.
 We enable Cards, UPI, and other payment methods by default, and we recommend that you enable other payment methods that are relevant to you.

 ## Step 1: Create a PayU account